 Happy Birthday Louis Armstrong

-Armstrong’s religious service took place at the Corona Congressional Church in Corona, the next afternoon.
-Among the five-hundred mourners who packed into the small brick church, four blocks from Armstrong’s home, were notables from the world of music -- Ella Fitzgerald, Peggy Lee, Dizzy Gillespie –- and politics –-Governor Nelson Rockefeller, Mayor John Lindsay and New Orleans Mayor Moon Landrieu.
-During the lengthy service, mourners fanned themselves with paper fans on the hot summer day, as tributes were paid through song and numerous eulogies.
-“Move over, Gabriel, here comes Satchmo,” said Fred Robbins, a close friend who delivered the main eulogy.
+Armstrong's religious service took place at the Corona Congressional Church the following afternoon.
+Among the five hundred mourners who packed into the small brick church, four blocks from Armstrong's home, were notables from the world of music -- Ella Fitzgerald, Peggy Lee, Dizzy Gillespie –- and politics –-Governor Nelson Rockefeller, Mayor John Lindsay and New Orleans Mayor Moon Landrieu.
+During the lengthy service, mourners fanned themselves with paper fans on the hot summer day as tributes were paid through song and numerous eulogies.
+"Move over, Gabriel, here comes Satchmo," said Fred Robbins, a close friend who delivered the main eulogy.

-Later, as the funeral cortege made their way to Flushing Cemetery along Northern Blvd. (a main thoroughfare) groups assembled along the route-- some holding placards which read “We loved you Louis” -- waiting to get a glimpse of the procession.
-That evening, the funeral service was televised along with highlights of Armstrong’s career.
+Later, as the funeral cortege made its way to Flushing Cemetery along Northern Blvd. (a main thoroughfare), groups assembled along the route—some holding placards that read "We loved you, Louis"—waiting to get a glimpse of the procession.
+That evening, the funeral service and highlights of Armstrong's career were televised.

-Two years after Armstrong’s death, a service was held at Flushing Cemetery to dedicate Armstrong’s monument: a gleaming black granite stone -–his name emblazoned in gold letters-- with a bronze reproduction of his trumpet on top.
-His footstone bears July 4, 1900 as his date of birth.
-Throughout his life Armstrong could not be sure of his birthday, choosing to celebrate on Independence Day.
-It was only after his death, that his true birth date -–August 4, 1901-- was discovered.
+Two years after Armstrong's death, a service was held at Flushing Cemetery to dedicate Armstrong's monument: a gleaming black granite stone -–his name emblazoned in gold letters-- with a bronze reproduction of his trumpet on top.
+His footstone bears July 4, 1900, as his date of birth.
+Throughout his life, Armstrong could not be sure of his birthday, so he chose to celebrate on Independence Day.
+Only after his death was his actual birth date -–August 4, 1901- discovered.

-Armstrong’s Corona home is now a museum, where two of his five trumpets can be seen.
-The remaining three are housed in Queens College, as part of the Louis Armstrong Archives.
-His beloved widow, Lucille, who died in 1983, is buried with him.
+Armstrong's Corona home is now a museum where two of his five trumpets can be seen.
+The remaining three are housed in Queens College as part of the Louis Armstrong Archives.
+His beloved wife, Lucille, who died in 1983, is buried with him.

 Comments